5 Types of Maillot Swimsuits Every Lady Should Own

 Favorite Brands: Speedo, TYR, Reebok, Dolfin, Nike

-This Speedo suit has a conservative cut and paneling like a lot of the fashion maillots out there.
-I think it gives this Speedo a cool retro/vintage look.
-It comes in black, navy, teal, blue, and fuschia.
+This Speedo suit has a conservative cut and paneling/seaming like a lot of the fashion maillots out there.
+I think it gives this Speedo a cool retro/vintage look and it's the one I'd personally choose as a fitness suit.
+It comes in black and navy.

 © 2013 Shay Marie